University of Toronto Mississauga buildings: Communication, Culture & Technology Building (CCT)

-The building is used by the University of Toronto and Sheridan College as they have joint programs together.
+The building is used by the University of Toronto and Sheridan College, as they have joint programs together.
 The main academic programs that use the CCT building are: Communication, Culture and Information Technology (CCIT), Professional Writing and Communication (PWC), the Centre for Visual and Media Culture (CVMC), Biomedical Communications (BMC) and Digital Enterprise Management (DEM).
 Inside of the CCT building there is research and support space as well as lecture halls.
 There are also classrooms, laboratories, undergraduate teaching as well as academic and administrative offices and student services available inside.
 CCT is also home to the Multimedia Studio Theatre or MiST and The E-Gallery.

 The building cost 35 million dollars and was funded by City of Mississauga, Canada Foundation for Innovation, Government of Ontario, Ontario Innovation Trust, University Infrastructure Investment Fund, Access to Opportunities Programs and U of T Enrolment Growth Funds.
 It also received private support from GE Canada, Hitachi Canada, and The Mississauga Board of Chinese Professionals and Businesses (CPB).

 The CCT building was designed by Saucier + Perrotte architects, structurally engineered by Quinn Dressel and Mechanically and electrically engineered by Rybka, Smith and Ginsler.
 The project began in 2004.
-In 2008 it was awarded a Governor General's Medal in Architecture.
+In 2008, it was awarded a Governor General's Medal in Architecture.

-Hazel McCallion Academic Learning Centre (UTM Library)
+Hazel McCallion Academic Learning Centre

-The Hazel McCallion Academic Learning Centre is in the University of Toronto Mississauga.
-In other words, it is called the library and functions as a study space.
-The construction for the new library began on November 3, 2004.
-It was "topped off" in August 2005.
-The opening date for the Hazel McCallion Academic Learning Centre was in October, 2006.
-The library's dimensions are 10,075 gross square metres/ (per) 108,500 square feet.
-Study rooms are located on each floor and can be booked through the library website.
-The companies and organizations that have funded this particular projects are: Government of Ontario, U of T Enrolment Growth Fund, and Student Library Enhancement Fund.
-Multiple other companies have contributed and supported this project, such as: RBC Financial Group, Biovail Corporation International, and Rotary Clubs of Mississauga.
+The construction of a new campus library in the Hazel McCallion Academic Learning Centre began on November 3, 2004.
+It was finished in August 2005, and opened in October, 2006.
+The library is 108,500 square feet across four floors, with study rooms located on each floor that can be booked through the library website.
+The project was funded by the Government of Ontario, U of T Enrolment Growth Fund, Student Library Enhancement Fund, RBC Financial Group, Biovail Corporation International, and Rotary Clubs of Mississauga.
 The centre is named after former Mississauga Mayor Hazel McCallion.
 McCallion was named a special advisor to UTM in 2015.

-Oscar Peterson Hall (OPH)
+Oscar Peterson Hall

-Oscar Peterson Hall was opened in 2007 as a residence hall at the university.
+Oscar Peterson Hall (OPH) was opened in 2007 as a residence hall at the university.
 Located adjacent to Erindale hall, OPH is a focal point for students living on campus.
 Student mail distribution occurs at Oscar Peterson Hall, and resident services are located in the hall.
 OPH is also the location of Coleman Commons, the only traditional style dining hall at the university.
 All student housing rooms in Oscar Peterson Hall are single bedroom dormitories.
 The residence is named after famed jazz musician Oscar Peterson, a Mississauga resident who in 2021 was honoured with a Heritage Minute.